jayantv-coder/DemoSDK/README.md

 # DemoSDK
-Its only for testing purpos
+Its only for testing purpose